NamgyelHuk708/DSO101_Assignment-1-2-3/Report.md

 - Integrated with external deployment services like Render.com
 - Modular, maintainable, and ready for production environments

-By applying modern DevSecOps principles, we ensured that our pipeline is not only functional but resilient and security-first by design.
+By applying modern DevSecOps principles, we ensured that the pipeline is not only functional but resilient and security-first by design.